Steven Soderbergh: 2009–2016: mainstream success and brief hiatus

-In 2010, Soderbergh shot the epic virus thriller Contagion, written by Scott Z. Burns.
-With a cast including Matt Damon, Kate Winslet, Gwyneth Paltrow, Laurence Fishburne, Marion Cotillard and Jude Law, the film follows the outbreak of a lethal pandemic across the globe and the efforts of doctors and scientists to discover the cause and develop a cure.
+In 2010, Soderbergh shot the epic virus thriller Contagion, another film written by Burns.
+With a cast including Damon, Kate Winslet, Gwyneth Paltrow, Laurence Fishburne, Marion Cotillard and Jude Law, the film follows the outbreak of a lethal pandemic across the globe and the efforts of doctors and scientists to discover the cause and develop a cure.
 Soderbergh premiered it at the 68th Venice Film Festival in Venice, Italy on September 3, 2011, and released it to the general public six days later to commercial success and widespread critical acclaim.
 Grossing $135.5 million on a $60 million budget, Manohla Dargis of The New York Times called his film a "smart, spooky thriller about a thicket of contemporary plagues—a killer virus, rampaging fear, an unscrupulous blogger—is as ruthlessly effective as the malady at its cool, cool center."

 In August 2011, Soderbergh served as a second unit director on The Hunger Games and filmed much of the District 11 riot scene.
-In September and October 2011, he shot Magic Mike, a film starring Channing Tatum, about the actor's experiences working as a male stripper in his youth.
+In September and October 2011, he shot Magic Mike, a film starring Tatum, about the actor's experiences working as a male stripper in his youth.
 Tatum played the title mentor character, while Alex Pettyfer played a character based on Tatum.
 The film was released on June 29, 2012, to a strong commercial performance and favorable critical acclaim.
 Throughout 2012, Soderbergh had announced his intention to retire from feature filmmaking.
 He stated that "when you reach the point where you're saying, 'If I have to get into a van to do another scout, I'm just going to shoot myself,' it's time to let somebody who's still excited about getting in the van, get in the van."
 Soderbergh later said that he would retire from filmmaking and begin to explore painting.
 A few weeks later, Soderbergh played down his earlier comments, saying a filmmaking "sabbatical" was more accurate.
-For his then-final feature film, he directed the psychological thriller Side Effects, which starred Jude Law, Rooney Mara, Channing Tatum and Catherine Zeta-Jones.
+For his then-final feature film, he directed the psychological thriller Side Effects, which starred Law, Rooney Mara, Tatum and Catherine Zeta-Jones.
 It was shot in April 2012 and was released on February 8, 2013.
-Screened at the 63rd Berlin International Film Festival, A. O. Scott of The New York Times stated, that Soderbergh "[handled] it brilliantly, serving notice once again that he is a crackerjack genre technician."
+Screened at the 63rd Berlin International Film Festival, A. O. Scott of The New York Times stated that Soderbergh "[handled] it brilliantly, serving notice once again that he is a crackerjack genre technician."
 In the end, while promoting Side Effects in early 2013, he clarified that he had a five-year plan that saw him transitioning away from making feature films around his fiftieth birthday.
 Around that time, he gave a much publicized speech at the San Francisco International Film Festival, detailing the obstacles facing filmmakers in the current corporate Hollywood environment.